G-reasoner: Foundation Models for Unified Reasoning over Graph-structured Knowledge: Implementation Details

 \textbf{Training Settings.} The GFM is trained with 16 A100 GPUs (80G) for 10 epochs with a batch size of 2.
 We use AdamW optimizer with learning rate set to 5e-4.
 The $\lambda$ for KL divergence is set to 0.01.
 We also include the ranking loss used in GFM-RAG~\citep{luo2025gfm} to improve training stability.
 We apply BFloat16 mixed precision training to reduce memory usage and improve training throughput.
 The training takes around 7 days to complete.
 The detailed hyperparameter settings are summarized in \Cref{tab:settings}.

-\textbf{Evaluation Settings.} During the evaluation, we use the trained GFM to predict the relevance scores of nodes for each query and select the top-k nodes from each node type to construct the prompt for LLMs.
+\textbf{Evaluation Settings.} \RE{During the evaluation, for multi-hop QA datasets, we merge the supporting and distractor passages for each query as the document corpus for graph construction and retrieval.} We use the trained GFM to predict the relevance scores of nodes for each query and select the top-k nodes from each node type to construct the prompt for LLMs.
 We set $k=5$ for multi-hop QA datasets, and $k=10$ for G-bench datasets for fair comparison with existing results.
 To test the generalizability of \ourmethod across different graph structures, we evaluate \ourmethod on three graph constructors (HippoRAG, LightRAG, Youtu-GraphRAG) for each evaluation dataset.
 The statistics of the constructed graphs are summarized in \Cref{tab:graph_stastics}.
 The results reported in \Cref{tab:qa} and \Cref{tab:retrieval} are obtained with the graph constructed by HippoRAG.